-In 2023 the 55km 3 Peaks Plus 1 will also be the NZ Short Course Trail Running championship.
+The 55km 3 Peaks Plus 1 is also the NZ Short Course Trail Running championship.
 Runners wishing to race for The NZ Athletics Trail Running title, male and female must be currently registered with a running club affiliated to Athletics NZ.
 This is only for runners age 20 and over.

 Non-registered runners will still be applicable for places and and prizes as normal.